-The County did not acquire any new park land during 2015 or 2016.
-However, in mid-2017, the County purchased an 8.7-acre property in Esparto for a planned community park consisting of an aquatic center and ballfields.
+In mid-2017, the County purchased an 8.7-acre property in Esparto for a planned community park consisting of an aquatic center and ballfields.

 Interagency Coordination

 Over the past years, staff has continued its partnership with the Sacramento Area Council of Governments (SACOG), especially in the areas of climate change, affordable housing allocations, the Metropolitan Transportation Plan, the Rural-Urban Connections Strategy (RUCS), and other matters of regional importance.